mflatt/plai-typed/README.txt

-This is the `plai-typed' package, which provides the `plai-typed' collection.
+This is the "plai-typed" package, which provides the "plai-typed" collection for Racket v5.3.2 or later.

 It's meant to be installed with the Racket package manager:

+ * In recent versions of DrRacket, choose "Install Package.." from the "File" menu, and enter

+       plai-typed

+   in the dialog.

+ * From the comamnd line:

      raco pkg install plai-typed

-If you're not yet using Racket v5.3.1.5 ot later, you can also just link the `plai-typed' collection directly (with the following command in this directory of this "README.txt", not its parent):

- raco link plai-typed